bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. An exit must exist at the end of each simple maze
 2. When the player touches the exit, they go to the main menu (or next level?)
-3. The exit must not completely sealed from the player by a permanent barrier
+3. The exit mustn't be completely sealed from the player by a permanent barrier

 ### User Story 1.2: As a player, I want there to be walls in the dungeon, so that it difficult to reach the exit